 FOR BOOKINGS, PLEASE CALL HENDERSONVILLE (828) 693-9867

-WTZQ's Local Focus is a program that brings Community information to the attention of our listeners.
-From Non-profit Charities, to Special Events and important news stories, Local Focus gives detailed information about important issues affecting our listeners.
+WTZQ's is partnered with SSIS and ITS to produce Local Focus... a program that brings community information to the attention of our listeners.
+From non-profit charities, to special events and important news stories, Local Focus gives detailed information about important issues affecting your community.